husain-smh/whatsappbot/README.md

 **Q: Is this free?**
 A: Twilio sandbox is free.
 You only pay for OpenAI (~$1-2/month) and hosting (can be free).

+**Q: Do voice notes work?**
+A: Yes!
+Just send a voice note like you would to any WhatsApp contact.
+The bot transcribes it using OpenAI Whisper and processes it like a text message.
+Cost: ~$0.006/minute of audio (very cheap).

+**Q: What languages are supported for voice notes?**
+A: OpenAI Whisper supports 50+ languages, but the bot is optimized for English.
+You can modify `src/transcription.js` to remove the language parameter for auto-detection.

 **Q: Can I use this for my team?**
 A: Sandbox is single-user.
 For teams, upgrade to Twilio WhatsApp Business API ($0.005/message after 1,000).